timescale/docs/timescaledb/overview/release-notes/index.md

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is unfortunately absent on PostgreSQL 11.
-For this reason, Timescale DB 2.3 will be the last version supporting PostgreSQL 11.
+For this reason, TimescaleDB 2.3 will be the final version that supports PostgreSQL 11.
-From TimescaleDB 2.4 forward we will no longer support PostgreSQL 11.
+TimescaleDB 2.4 will require PostgreSQL 12 or 13.

 <highlight type="tip">
 TimescaleDB 2.3 is currently GA, and we encourage